geochurch/www_personalgenomes_org/README.md

 ### Set up MySQL ###

-1. **(Root user action)** Install MySQL: `sudo apt-get install mysql-client libmysqlclient-dev mysql-server`
+1. **(Root user action)** Install MySQL server: `sudo apt-get install mysql-server`
 2. Log in to MySQL as root: `mysql -u root -p`
 3. Within MySQL, create the new database: `CREATE DATABASE www_personalgenomes_org;`
 4. Within MySQL, add the user to access the database:
 `grant all privileges on www_personalgenomes_org.* to pgorg@localhost identified by 'glassworks';`
+5. Edit `www_personalgenomes_org/settings.py` in the project tree: change the database password to the one you actually used in the previous step.
-5. Navigate to the top directory in the project and initialize the databaes by running: `python manage.py syncdb`.
+6. Navigate to the top directory in the project and initialize the database by running: `python manage.py syncdb`.
 This will prompt you to create a superuser for Django's auth system, go ahead and do that too.

 Running the site